 Long-Term Visitor Areas (LTVA)

-There are four LTVAs near Quartzsite: La Posa, Tyson Wash, Hi Jolly, and Plomosa Road.
-These areas have some amenities, such as dump stations, potable water stations, trash bins, and restrooms.
-But there are no hook-ups, which generally means moving your rig to dump waste holding tanks (or using a blue boy) and filling the fresh tank (or using a water bladder).
+As mentioned above, the Bureau of Land Management also offers Long Term Visitor Areas (LTVA), where you can camp for up to seven months (or any shorter length of time between September 15th and April 15th) for a fee of $180 or $40 for two weeks.
+There are a total of four LTVAs near Quartzsite: La Posa, Tyson Wash, Hi Jolly, and Plomosa Road.
+These areas offer amenities such as dump stations, potable water stations, trash bins, and restrooms.
+However, there are no hook-ups, which typically means relocating your rig to dump waste holding tanks (or using a blue boy) and refilling the fresh tank (or using a water bladder).

 For more information, check out the Bureau of Land Management’s page covering the La Posa Long Term Visitor Area.